 Emergency vehicles will be allowed to use the BRT lanes whenever necessary to avoid traffic delays as they arise.
 BRT bus operators will be instructed to always yield to emergency vehicles.

 To accommodate emergency vehicles, there will not be a barrier between the traffic lane and the bus lanes.
-Bus and traffic lanes will be separated by either a low mountable curb or a rumble strip that will be placed between the lanes to remind motorists of the division.
 Only directly before and after BRT stations would there be a need for barriers between traffic lanes and bus lanes.
 These divisions will help channel traffic safely past a BRT station and protect pedestrians crossing the street at the station or waiting for a bus at the station.

 Possibly.
 For safe and efficient operations, the state-of-the-art BRT buses require a dedicated bus lane in each direction.
 Therefore, the length of time driving along the BRT route may increase during certain peak times.
 If your destination takes you along the 9.5-mile BRT route, we encourage you to use BRT between San Leandro and Oakland for faster travel.